How to buy a car online in 9 steps

 9. Sign and drive

 No matter which approach you take, look over the final contract carefully.
-Check all of the numbers and ask for explanations of any additional charges or documentation for fees that look questionable.
+Check all of the numbers and ask for explanations of any additional charges or fees that look questionable.
 Schedule an appointment with a mechanic to check the car over, even if it’s new — and don’t finalize any paperwork until you are sure your financing and vehicle are what you want.

 The bottom line